 In rare instances, your urine is checked during a glucose tolerance test instead of blood.
 Urine testing is not as accurate as blood testing and is used only when blood testing can't be done.

 Why do I need this test?

-The test is a useful first step in diagnosing prediabetes or diabetes.
+The test is a useful first step in diagnosing prediabetes, diabetes, or gestational diabetes.

 What other tests might I have along with this test?

 Other tests that are used to diagnose diabetes or monitor blood glucose include blood glucose testing and an A1C blood test.
 Because heart health is so closely tied with diabetes, regular checks of blood pressure, cholesterol, and triglycerides are important, too.

 A result for a lab test may be affected by many things, including the method the laboratory uses to do the test.
 If your test results are different from the normal value, you may not have a problem.
 To learn what the results mean for you, talk with your healthcare provider.

 A normal glucose level is less than 140 milligrams per deciliter (mg/dL) two hours after you drink the glucose-infused fluid.
 If your level is between 140 and 199 mg/dL, you might have impaired glucose tolerance or prediabetes.
 If it's 200 mg/dL or above, you might have diabetes, and more testing may be needed.

 At a medical facility or lab, a healthcare provider will get you ready for the test by putting an IV called a heparin lock into a vein in your arm.
 This allows the staff to take multiple blood samples without repeatedly sticking you with a needle.